 1. Build a clear and concise job description

 Initially look towards the job advert.
 Here lies the information in which a candidate will scan in order to determine their compatibility with the role.
 A well-written job description is one that provides a role overview and highlights the necessary skills and experience.
 By doing this, it will help attract the right candidates and decrease the risk of irrelevant or underqualified applications.

 2. Pinpoint screening specification

 Set the screening criteria.
 This includes everything a successful candidate must possess to progress further into the recruitment process.
 Include factors such as; skills, technical experience, employment history and educational background.

 Some recruiters also choose to screen for personality traits and look for impressive personal achievements as an indication of their character, such as leadership skills when recruiting for a managerial role.

 To avoid potential bias, it is vital hiring teams set the criteria prior to screening.
-As this method ensures recruiters don’t shift their hiring priorities halfway through the process.
+This method ensures recruiters don’t shift their hiring priorities halfway through the process.

 Do all recruiters possess the same screening ability?